 Your DNA predetermines the bacteria you’re born with.
 Then, typically, you’re first exposed to outside bacteria when you drink your mother’s breast milk.
-As time goes on, you collect more and more bacteria from the foods you eat and the places you travel.
+As time goes on, you collect more and more bacteria from the foods you eat and your travel places.
 A single microbiome can contain anywhere from 300 to 1,000 different species of bacteria.

 The microbiome –also referred to as the gut flora– is an essential mechanism in humans and other animals.
-The bacterias in our guts help break down hard to digest foods such as carbohydrates.
-In addition to playing a vital role in the digestive process and metabolism, they also stimulate the immune system and regulate the mood.
+The bacterias in our guts help break down hard-to-digest foods such as carbohydrates.
+In addition to playing a vital role in the digestive process and metabolism, they also stimulate the immune system and regulate mood.

 There is a noticeable difference between a balanced microbiome and a gut with disproportionate levels of harmful bacteria like candida overgrowth.
 It sends a ripple effect through the entire body.

 The gut has bidirectional communication capabilities with the brain.
-Simply put, the brain can signal to the gut, and the gut can signal back.
+The brain can signal to the gut, and the gut can signal back.
 This communication is made possible by the vagus nerve.
 With over 100 million neurons in the intestines, the gut is often called “the second brain.”
 It’s the only organ to maintain its independent nervous system.

-The gut plays a massive role in our mental well being.
-In fact, it produces around 90 percent of the body’s serotonin and a host of other neurochemicals.
+The gut plays a massive role in our mental well-being.
+It produces around 90 percent of the body’s serotonin and a host of other neurochemicals.
 The microbiome plays a vital role in our mental health too.
 When the beneficial and harmful bacteria fall out of balance, this can cause changes in the brain.
 Mood, anxiety, concentration, and more can all be swayed by gut bacteria.

 It’s important to remember the connection between the gut and brain is a two-way street.
 Just as an unbalanced microbiome can cause brain issues, psychological stress can hinder the growth of beneficial bacteria in the gut.